top of page

 4. Mouth Fungus

-Symptoms: White, cotton-like growth appears around the fish's mouth and lips, indicating a fungal infection.
+Symptoms: A white, cotton-like growth appears around the fish's mouth and lips, indicating a fungal infection.

 Causes: This fungal infection is caused by bacterial or fungal contamination in the water.